Print Edition - 2017-06-22 | News

 Jun 22, 2017-While Bir Hospital is complaining about noise emanating from the adjacent roads and recently shifted Old Bus Park at the Khula Manch, the Kathmandu Municipality City (KMC) has come up with a strange suggestion: the country’s oldest hospital should rather go away.

-Since the Old Bus Park was shifted to the open space in front of the hospital, patients have been facing problem, said Prof Dr Bhupendra Kumar Basnet, hospital director.
+Since the Old Bus Park was shifted to the open space in front of the hospital, patients have been facing problem, said Prof Dr Bhupendra Kumar Basnet, hospital director.“Honking horn, air and noise pollution have serious impact not only on patients but also on the public,” said Basnet.
+Basnet shared that the hospital management committee and the health ministry had been informed about the unfavourable situation.

 But the KMC has been adamant over reviewing its decision of shifting the bus park near the hospital.